SimonTheoret/simontheoret.github.io/index.markdown

 layout: home
 ---
 # Welcome to my personal page
-### This is a WIP project :construction:.
+### This is a WIP :construction:.
 This website contains incomplete sections!

 For more information about me: [About me](/about)